-Google has decided to discontinue the Pixel 5 and the Pixel 4a 5G to make way for the launch of the Pixel 6.
+Google discontinued the Pixel 5 and the Pixel 4a 5G to make way for newer generations.
 Unfortunately, this means that the two phones will remain on sale only while stocks last, and they are limited.
 You might need to go refurbished to get your hands on one.

-Here are a few of your options still available if you’re looking to get a Pixel 5.
+Here are one or two options still available if you’re looking to get a Pixel 5.